 Although that would be great, Enlighten whitening is a treatment, not just a product.
-That means a dentist is needed to perform the treatment, take your moulds and have your customised whitening trays made.
-Also, you need a check up before doing the treatment.
+That means a dentist is needed to perform the treatment, take your molds, and have your customised whitening trays made.
+Also, you need a check-up before doing the treatment.

 3. How long does it take?

 But if you have a complex case then it can take up to 8 weeks.
 Your dentist will be able to give you an accurate expectation during your initial appointment.

 98% of cases reach shade B1 and some even go beyond.
 This is regardless of your age, diet and current teeth shade.
 A lot of patients go beyond B1, but we can’t guarantee that.

 5. If I don’t reach shade B1, what shall I do?

 Firstly, get in touch with your dentist and let them know your concerns (because they’ll understand your case better than us) if they will get in touch with us and we’ll do everything we can to make it right.

 6. What is a ‘saturation point’ and what does it mean?

 It’s basically the point at which your teeth can’t go any whiter.
 It varies from person to person and can’t be pinned down to a single shade.